Libera (choir): Clothing

 For most of their performances, the boys of Libera wear distinctive white hooded robes based on monastic cowls.
 The boys can be seen wearing the robes on the covers of several albums.
 Other Libera uniforms include white or black hoodies and black slacks with light blue shirts.
 Some of their videos have featured the boys wearing ordinary, casual clothing.

 Cover art

 Common motifs in the cover art of the choir's albums include birds, clouds, light as well as pictures of the choristers.
-The 2017 release of Hope adapts this theme using a line drawing of robed choristers.
+The 2017 release of Hope adapts this theme using a line drawing of robed choristers, and this theme has been refined through subsequent releases..

 The 1993 release of Angel Voices, Angel Voices 2, Angel Voices 3, Libera, Luminosa and Welcome to Libera's World all feature white birds (presumably doves, the bird of peace) on their covers.
 Sing Forever, the 1992 release of Angel Voices, Angel Voices: Libera in Concert and New Dawn show several of the boys dressed in white robes.
 Free and Visions both show a single, ghostly figure in white robes against a cloudy background.
 On album Free the ghostly figure featured is Callum Payne.
 The 2006 Angel Voices album shows several boys wearing what appear to be white hoodies.